jsugg/pytest-vs-jest-test-automation/README.md

 ## Python Implementation

-In the `python` folder, you'll find the implementation of the test scenarios using Python.
+In the `pytest` folder, you'll find the implementation of the test scenarios using Python.
 We've chosen the popular Selenium WebDriver library for automating the scenarios.

 ### Dependencies

-- Python 3.x
 - PyTest Framework
+- Selenium Webdriver
-- PyTest Xdist Plugin
+- PyTest Xdist reporting plugin
-- Selenium WebDriver
-- Requests HTTP Library
-- Webdriver Manager

 ### Setup and Execution

 1. Install Python3 and necessary dependencies.
-2. Navigate to the `python` folder.
+2. Navigate to the `pytest` folder.
-3. Install the project-specific necessary dependencies by running `pip install -r requirements.txt`.
+3. Install the project-specific dependencies by running `pip install -r requirements.txt`.
-4. Execute the test script by running `pytest -n 2 --html=report.html`.
+4. Execute the test script by running `pytest -n 2`.
+To generate a test report run `pytest -n 2 --html=report.html`
+Note: the -n 2 flag indicates the number of parallel runners to be used.
+The report will be saved to the project's root folder.

-## Javascript Implementation [TBD]
+## Javascript Implementation

-In the `nodejs` folder, you'll find the implementation of the test cases using NodeJS.
+In the `jest` folder, you'll find the implementation of the test cases using NodeJS with Jest.
 I've chosen the popular Playwright API and Jest Testing Framework for automating the test cases.

-### Dependencies [TBD]
+### Dependencies

 - NodeJS
-- ChromeDriver
+- Jest Testing Framework
 - Playwright API
-- Jest Testing Framework
+- Jest Stare reporting plugin
-- Allure Reports JS

-### Setup and Execution [TBD]
+### Setup and Execution

-1. Install Node.js and necessary dependencies.
+1. Install Node and necessary dependencies.
-2. Navigate to the `nodejs` folder.
+2. Navigate to the `jest` folder.
+3. Install the project dependencies by running `npm install`.
-3. Execute the test script by running `node test_cases.js`.
+3. Execute the test script by running `npm run test`.
+To generate a test report run `npm run test:report`.
+Note: the report will be saved to the jest-stared folder.

-## Results and Analysis [TBD]
+## Results and Analysis

 ### Execution Time
 Pytest + Selenium: Pytest, when combined with Selenium, can sometimes exhibit slower test execution times.
 This is mainly due to the overhead associated with running and managing multiple browser instances, especially when testing heavy web applications.